-We all have moments that make us weary.
-I wrote a post a couple of months back “Navigating the difficult times in our lives.”
-2016 and the beginning months of this year were rough for me.
+We all have moments that make us weary… The beginning months of this year 2017, as well as the year 2016, was rough for me.
 My first job drained me because I was in a negative environment.
-Then there was saying goodbye to a friend who moved.
-Then there was the difficulty in trying to find a position that would offer me a U.S. work visa.
+Then, there was saying goodbye to a friend who moved.
+There was also the difficulty in trying to find a position that would offer me a U.S. work visa.
 It wasn’t what I expected to go through which was thus aggravating.
 Back then, I used to have pounding headaches during the day.
 I used to wake up early hours in the morning crying.
 I remember getting a regular physical and my doctor told me I was a little underweight and my blood pressure was slightly below normal.

 Control the Mind